- Program: Communications

 Perform appropriate perception checking skills

-Accept the importance of context in intercultural relations
+Understand the importance of context (social, cultural, historical and political dimensions) in intercultural relations

 Recognize the influence student’s own culture has had on their self concept